tbal999/flowtocsv/README.md

 # flowtocsv
 This is an MRASCO ETL library that can convert MRASCO flows into CSV files.
+Then you can load them into SQL to do automation / analysis.

 originally developed 27th Sep onwards.